ibexa/documentation-user/docs/publishing/advanced_publishing_options.md

     Use it to remove the previously selected publication date.

     ![Discard Publish Date button in the menu](img/discard_publish_date.png "Discard Publish Date button in the menu")

+    You can also view, reschedule, and discard planned Content items in the [calendar widget](#calendar-widget).

     ## Timeline